John E. Belcher: Biography

 John Edward Belcher was born on 20 February 1834 in Cork, Ireland.
 He was educated at Queen's College Cork, and articled with his father, Samuel R. Belcher, who was also an architect.
 Belcher apprenticed with John Benson before emigrating to British North America in 1858.

 Upon settling in Peterborough, Ontario, Belcher became civic engineer for the County and later Town of Peterborough.
 He was responsible for a number of civic improvements and public works projects.
 Most notably, the Market Hall, completed in 1890.

 He built a number of Anglican, Methodist and Presbyterian churches in Peterborough and its surrounding area.
-In 1885, Belcher was appointed diocesan architect by the newly formed Roman Catholic Diocese of Peterborough.
+In 1885, despite being an Anglican, Belcher was appointed diocesan architect by the newly formed Roman Catholic Diocese of Peterborough.
 In this role, he expanded and renovated the Cathedral of St. Peter-in-Chains and built parish churches in Peterborough, Cobourg and Douro.

 Belcher married Clementina MacDonald in 1842 and they had four children.
 He died in Peterborough on 20 August 1915 and is buried in Little Lake Cemetery.